-Within the framework of the project "Development of sustainable date palm production systems in the GCC countries of the Arabian Peninsula", funded by the GCC Secretariat, researchers succeeded to introduce two promising technologies: LPPDH.
-The aim to introduce LP technology is to improve the quality of fruits, reduce and save the time and effort during the pollination operation, reduce the risk of low fruit setting by pollination during the peak period of flowering.
-Therefore, the objective to introduce PDH technology is to improve the quality of dried dates, accelerate their drying process, and obtain cleaner fruits that are free from dust, insects and birds damage.
+Within the framework of the project "Development of sustainable date palm production systems in the GCC countries of the Arabian Peninsula", funded by the GCC Secretariat, researchers succeeded to introduce two promising technologies: liquid pollination (LP) and polycarbonate drying houses (PDH).
+The aim to introduce LP technology is to improve the quality of fruits, reduce and save the time and effort during the pollination operation, reduce the risk of low fruit setting by pollination during the peak period of flowering, contribute to reducing harvesting losses.
+Therefore, the objective to introduce PDH technology is to improve the quality of dried dates, accelerate their drying process, and obtain cleaner fruits that are free from dust.
 The justification for solar driers is that they are more effective than sun drying traditional system (Mistah), with lower operating costs than mechanized drier.

-These technologies have received a great deal of attention from the Government decision makers in recent years.
+These technologies have received a great deal of attention from the Government decision makers in recent years, but there is still no clear assessment of its current level and intensity of adoption, and the factors affecting its adoption.
 The success of both technologies will not only depend on how well from a technical perspective, but also on its affordability and profitability.
-The utilization and critical mass adoption of appropriate innovations is an important prerequisite for agricultural development.
+The utilization and critical mass adoption of appropriate innovations is an important prerequisite for agricultural development, particularly in the Cooperation Council for the Arab States of the Gulf (GCC) countries in general and in the Sultanate of Oman, in particular.